Right Arrow

 What are the best practices for implementing SMED?

-How can video analytics improve manufacturing efficiency?
+How can video analytics enhance manufacturing efficiency?

-What challenges are faced during SMED implementation?
+What obstacles are faced during SMED adoption?

 About the author